-Do not operate the generator in an enclosed building or in a partly enclosed area, such as a garage.
-Be sure to follow all instructions and warnings in this manual and the generator manufacturer's manual; see Generator on page 9-2.
+Do not operate the generator or the heating and hot water system in an enclosed building or in a partly enclosed area, such as a garage.
+Follow all instructions and warnings in this manual as well as those in each of the equipment manufacturer's manuals; see Basic Generator Safety Information on page 2-8 and see Generator on page 5-14.